VISHALMACOM/terraform/README.md

           Create parametrized, scalable Terraform scripts to build any number of distinct resources using the for_each meta-argument
           Deploy all virtual machines in a single availability set Validate, deploy, expand, analyze, and destroy infrastructure

+# Concept 4

+          Capture and display output of task execution Work with facts (Ansible facts and package facts) Demonstrate the use of conditions in task execution Demonstrate the use of loops in task execution Demonstrate the use of handlers